 Once you have a list of potential therapists, the next step is to verify their credentials and confirm they accept Medicare.
 It’s important to ensure any therapist you consider is licensed in your state.
 You can also confirm that outpatient mental health care is a Medicare Part B covered service, which includes individual therapy sessions with licensed professionals like clinical social workers and psychologists.
 At Blue Moon Senior Counseling, all of our therapists are fully licensed and specialize in providing care for seniors, so you can feel confident you’re in good hands.

-Key Questions to Ask a Potential Therapist
+What to Ask a Therapist Before Your First Session

 Before your first session, it’s a good idea to have a brief conversation with a potential therapist or their office staff.
 This is your opportunity to ask key questions to ensure they are the right fit for you financially and personally.